-- 1. At 8:45am on Monday, Tuesday and Thursday there is a full school assembly.
+- 1. At 8:45am on Monday, Wednesday and Friday there is a full school assembly.
 Students sit in roll call classes and are supervised by their roll call teachers.
-On Wednesday and Friday, rolls are marked in roll call rooms. - 2.
+On Tuesday students go straight to Period 1.
+On Thursday, students have a year meeting at 8.45am at allocated areas.
+Students have a timetabled room if indoor roll call is needed. - 2.
 Rolls are marked electronically during assemblies by teachers. - 3.
 Teachers electronically mark their class rolls every lesson, including sports rolls.